Axway/amplify-central/content/en/docs/manage_compliance/compliance_custom_js_functions.md

 ## Bypass limitations with Amplify Extension repository

-In order to bypass the above limitations, such as the ability to use custom JavaScript functions, you'll need to request tech-support for an "Amplify Extension" GitLab repository.
-This repository is used to host custom rulesets and JavaScript functions to be used by Amplfiy.
+To bypass the above limitations, such as the ability to use custom JavaScript functions, you'll need to request tech-support for an "Amplify Extension" GitLab repository.
+This repository is used to host custom rulesets and JavaScript functions to be used by Amplify.

-Please submit request to [support.axway.com](https://support.axway.com) and provide your Orgnaization ID and a list of email contacts to be given access to this repository.
+Please submit request to [support.axway.com](https://support.axway.com) and provide your Organization ID and a list of email contacts to be given access to this repository.

 ## Amplify Extension restrictions

-The Amplify Extension GitLab repository will have the following restrictions applied to it.
+The Amplify Extension GitLab repository has the following restrictions:

 * Ruleset files are not allowed to reference other rulesets via unapproved URLs.
     * A URL to the repository’s main branch is on Amplify’s approved list.